arcalab/hubAutomata/docs/source/index.rst

 or to download and install locally following the :doc:`installation guidelines <install>`.

-Either case, read :doc:`try-it` to learn more about how to use the tools.
+Either case, read :doc:`tutorial` to learn more about how to use the tools.